cph-cachet/carp.sensing-flutter/README.md

 ![CARP-Mobile-Sensing-Vertical](https://user-images.githubusercontent.com/1196642/98542469-43eadd80-2291-11eb-9013-87542d0b23e6.png)

-This repo holds the source code for the [CACHET Research Platform (CARP)](https://carp.cachet.dk) Mobile Sensing (CAMS) Flutter software.
+This repo holds the source code for the [Copenhagen Research Platform (CARP)](https://carp.cachet.dk) Mobile Sensing (CAMS) Flutter software.
+CARP is designed and maintained by the [Copenhagen Center for Health Technology (CACHET)](https://www.cachet.dk) at the [Department of Health Technology](https://www.healthtech.dtu.dk/) at the Technical University of Denmark.
-It contains the source code for CACHET first-party (i.e., developed by the core CACHET team) CAMS framework, its packages, and example apps.
+This repro contains the source code developed by the core CARP team, including the core CAMS Framework, its packages, and example apps.

-In addition, the CARP team maintain a set of [Flutter plugins](https://github.com/cph-cachet/flutter-plugins) (mainly) for sensing purposes.
+In addition, the CARP team maintains a set of [Flutter plugins](https://github.com/cph-cachet/flutter-plugins) (mainly) for sensing purposes.
 Flutter plugins enable access to platform-specific APIs.
 For more information about plugins, and how to use them, see the
 [Flutter Packages](https://flutter.io/platform-plugins/) description.

-All the CARP Flutter components including the these plugins are also available on [pub.dev](https://pub.dev/publishers/cachet.dk/packages).
+All the CARP Flutter components, including the plugins, are available on [pub.dev](https://pub.dev/publishers/cachet.dk/packages).

 ## Software Components
 These are the available CARP Mobile Sensing Flutter components in this repository.